stg-tud/SID-UP/README.txt

 # making graphs

 Running any of the benchmarks will save results to a 'tmp' folder in the current working directory.
-You can find a visualization of the data in 'tmp/report/index.html' (requires javascript, no internet connection).
+You can find a visualization of the data by opening the following file locally in a browser with JavaScript:

+	./tmp/report/index.html

-The raw data we use for further processing is in 'tmp/*.dsv'
+The raw data we use for further processing is in the folder:

-There are two gnuplot scripts which can be used to generate static visualizations.
-Both expect the benchmarks respective 'tmp' output directory to be present in the current working directory:

-	./CaseStudies/plotbenchresults.gnuplot
-	./Benchmark/plotAll.gnuplot
+	./tmp/*.dsv

 ######################### Writing own programs #########################